Bridging the Gap: The Value of Financial Coaching

 “Wealth amassed in homes helps fuel small business, skills and college education, and more secure retirements,” said Rosen Wartell.
 “And too often, housing wealth allows access to good schools.”

-For Katrina Jones, Fannie Mae’s VP of Racial Equity Strategy and Impact, homeownership is a point of pride in her family, since the land that her grandfather bought in 1920 is still in her family today.
+For Katrina Jones, Fannie Mae’s VP of Housing Equity Strategy and Impact, homeownership is a point of pride in her family, since the land that her grandfather bought in 1920 is still in her family today.

 My grandfather could not read, he could not write, so we have the original mortgage with his mark, the X. And I share that story because it's a personal tribute to why homeownership for people of color and their families is so critical.
 It is the primary mechanism for us to go and build wealth that we pass on generation to generation.